Jdcorley/Bloccit/README.md

-## Bloccit: a Reddit replica to teach the fundementals of web development and Rails.
+# Bloccit: a Reddit replica to teach the fundementals of web development and Rails.

-Made with my mentor at [Bloc](http://bloc.io).
+## Created as a Learning Project during my Software Developer Track Bootcamp in Bloc

+### Technologies Used:

+    - Rails 5.1.2
+    - BDD with RSpec
+    - Bcrypt